Banipal welcomes inquiries from both authors or translators about submitting work.

 Banipal magazine is a magazine of translation, exclusively featuring authors from the Arab world.
-Most of the works translated are commissioned, from works that have already appeared in the original languages in a published form, in books, magazines, newspapers or in on-line media.
+The vast majority of works translated are commissioned by the editor from original works that already published, either in books, magazines, newspapers or in on-line media.
 A minority of works published are written originally in English.

-If you are an author and feel your work is suitable for translation and publication in Banipal, please send a hard copy of it – either in the published form or as a computer print-out – to the address below.
-It is not necessary to send a translation with it.
-Please ensure that you give us an email contact for correspondence.
+If you are an author and feel your work is suitable for translation and publication in Banipal, please write, in the first instance, to the editor at email@example.com in Arabic, or your mother tongue language, with details of its original publication.
+It is not necessary to send a translation.

-If you are a translator, and wish to submit the translation of a short story, some poems or an extract or chapter of a novel, or would like to draw our attention to a particular author, please email us in the first instance on email@example.com.
+If you are a translator, and wish to submit the translation of a short story, some poems or an extract or chapter of a novel, or would like to draw our attention to a particular author, please email the editor, in the first instance, on firstname.lastname@example.org.
 On submitting a translation, please ensure that a copy of the original is supplied along with the submitted translation.